Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The developmental cycle in the vertebrate host
+Development cycle in a vertebrate host

 What causes African trypanosomiasis (sleeping sickness)?

-The biology of African trypanosomiasis (sleeping sickness)
+Biology of African trypanosomiasis (sleeping sickness)

-Symptoms of African trypanosomiasis (sleeping sickness)
+Symptoms of African Trypanosomiasis (Sleeping Sickness)

 African trypanosomiasis (sleeping sickness) is divided into two stages: hemolymphatic and meningoencephalitic, or terminal (sleeping sickness in the narrow sense of the word).

-The hemolymphatic stage occurs 1-3 weeks after the invasion and is associated with the spread of trypanosomes in the body (through the lymphatic and circulatory systems) from the site of their primary introduction.
+The hemolymphatic stage occurs 1-3 weeks after invasion and is associated with the spread of trypanosomes in the body (through the lymphatic and circulatory systems) from the site of their primary introduction.

 Hemolymphatic stage